vanderhoornm/android-MythTV-Leanfront/README.md

 - There is a row for "All" at the top.
 - After the recording groups there is a row for "Videos", which shows the MythTV Videos by directory.
 - There is a row labeled "Tools" at the bottom.
 There are various options available there.
+- Indicators next to recordings show 🗑 for deleted, 👁 for Watched, 💥 for damaged.

 ### Multiple Updates